mnlipp/osgi-getting-started/Repositories.md

 `cnf/templates/index.xml`, you get an idea how the information about capabilities and requirements is represented.

-The implementations of an OBR service that use this kind of persistence usually accept a URL for the index file, i.e. the data can be kept on a remote server.
+The implementations of an OBR service that uses this kind of persistence usually accept a URL for the index file, i.e. the data can be kept on a remote server.
 We made use of this feature for the definition of the following three repositories: